oklahomer/p5-Facebook-OpenGraph/README.md

 # DESCRIPTION

 Facebook::OpenGraph is a Perl interface to handle Facebook's Graph API.
-This was inspired by [Facebook::Graph](https://metacpan.org/pod/Facebook::Graph), but this focuses on simplicity and customizability because Facebook Platform modifies its API specs so frequently and we have to be able to handle it in shorter period of time.
+This module is inspired by [Facebook::Graph](https://metacpan.org/pod/Facebook::Graph), but mainly focuses on simplicity and customizability because we must be able to keep up with frequently changing API specification.

 This module does **NOT** provide ways to set and validate parameters for each API endpoint like Facebook::Graph does with Any::Moose.
 Instead it provides